To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 preoutquery

-(dq)¶This hook is not called in response to a client packet, but fires when the Recursor wants to talk to an authoritative server.
-When this hook sets the special result code -3, the whole DNS client query causing this outquery gets dropped.
+(dq) → bool¶This hook is not called in response to a client packet, but fires when the Recursor wants to talk to an authoritative server.

 However, this function can also return records like preresolve()